ewaszy/Austin_Housing_Market/README.md

 The data we have selected to use was sourced from Kaggle (https://www.kaggle.com/ericpierce/austinhousingprices).

 This dataset is in CSV format and contains 15,171 home listings that were scraped from the web in January 2021 by Eric Pierce.
-There are 45 features included in the dataset.
+There are 45 variables included in the dataset.

 For our analysis, we will be focusing attributes the describe the location, price, time of sale, and size:
 * Id: The Zillow Property ID as a unique identifier